Unlocking Growth Opportunities for All

 • Action and Policy Recommendations to Collect Sex-Disaggregated Targets: This policy brief explores how Indonesia can strengthen women’s financial inclusion by improving the collection and use of sex-disaggregated data in the financial sector.
 With targeted recommendations for regulators and providers, it makes the case for data-driven policies that address gender-specific barriers and advance inclusive economic development.

-Radisson Blu Hotel, Sandton Johannesburg
+Radisson Blu Hotel, Sandton Johannesburg, Floor 12,

 Rivonia Rd, Daisy St, &, Sandton, 2196, South Africa